agiliq/agiliq-jekyll/_posts/2018-08-19-frappe-static-webpages.md

 A banner appears above the header.

-Suppose you want to add a banner to your website, you can do it by editing `Banner HTML`.
+Suppose you want to add a banner to your website, you can do it by editing `Banner HTML` under `Banner`.

 ![](/assets/images/frappe/add-banner-html.png)